 Replace Your Air Filters.
 The coronavirus is known to be transferred between the exchange of water droplets coughed or breathed into the air.
 Increased ventilation is thought to be important for facilities to limit the spread of potentially infected droplets.
 While you may be running your air systems more, make sure your air filter is new so the system is able to run at its full capacity.

 Personal Protection Procedures.
-Ensuring you and your staff are wearing the correct personal protective equipment will not only protect you from potential infection but also limit any reintroduction of the virus during the disinfection.
+Ensuring our staff wear the correct personal protective equipment will not only protect them from potential infection but also limit any reintroduction of the virus during the disinfection.
 Strategically place hand sanitizing stations and disinfecting wipes for you and your employees to readily clean surfaces throughout the workday.
 You will also want to post hand-washing signs and restock with ample soap and towels.
 If not mandated by local governments, you also want to consider creating a mask policy for your business, and/or readily provide masks to your employees to help limit the possibility of virus spread between staff members and customers.

 Clean Is Now A Necessity.
 In between your deep clean and when you reopen for business, you will want to limit your traffic to hopefully no visitors, to not introduce new germs after cleaning.
 You should partner with a reputable cleaning professional to clean and disinfect on a regular basis, to reduce the odds of transference in your facility and thus reduce the odds of your employees, customers, or clients from getting sick.
 Still, keep in mind that the next deep clean will be easier.
 Whether you are battling a virus or everyday germs, it is always easier to clean when you have already been maintaining a clean environment.